croit/vagrant-demo/README.md

 croit is made available by the Vagrant environment at [http://localhost:8080](http://localhost:8080) or via https at [https://localhost:8443](http://localhost:8443) with a self-signed certificate.

 ### VMs in this setup
-Our Vagrant file defines three VMs: `croit` and `ceph1` to `ceph3`.
+Our Vagrant file defines three VMs: `croit` and `ceph1` to `ceph5`.
-`croit` is the main VM running the croit management engine, the three `ceph` VMs are identically configured, each featuring three disks to be used as mon, osd, and journal.
+`croit` is the main VM running the croit management engine, the `ceph` VMs are identically configured, each featuring three disks to be used as mon, osd, and journal.
-The other VMs are started later once croit is configured.
+The Ceph VMs are started later once croit is configured.

 ## Setting up croit